 Our private Laos tours will excite both the adventurous traveler and those seeking a more comfortable, luxurious experience with our ultimate Luang Prabang stopover.
 We've designed this to be a wonderful few days, balanced between sightseeing on foot, tuk-tuk, and relaxing at the wonderful La Residence Phu Vao or Amantaka resorts.

 A private baci welcoming ceremony, time with an endangered Asian elephant at a local camp learning care about the project, a private audience with monks within their temple, and a cooking class round out the unique experience of this special trip highlighting the best of Luang Prabang.
+Northern Laos also offers spectacular scenery and quiet roads for cycling, an areas we've organized bicycle tours since 2001, but we can blend in short rides to your trip.

 "We were pleased that Indochina Travel was small enough to provide the things larger companies cannot, yet with all the benefits of using a larger one.
 In Saigon, we were honored to visit our guide's family.
 The BEST parts of our trip were the PEOPLE we met, especially the real, local people, not just the famous ones (though they were fascinating as well).
 Cuong made this possible throughout our time with him."